MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-roles.md

-## List role definitons
+## List role definition

 A role definition is a collection of permissions that can be performed, such as read, write, and delete.
-It's typically just called a role.
+It's typically called a role.
 Microsoft Entra ID has over 60 built-in roles or you can create your own custom roles.
-If you ever wondered "What the do these roles really do?", you can see a detailed list of permissions for each of the roles.
+If you ever wondered "What these roles really do?", you can see a detailed list of permissions for each of the roles.

 Follow these steps to list Microsoft Entra roles using PowerShell.